seng438-winter-2023/seng438-a5-JinsuKwak/seng438-a5-team_number.md

 __Disadvantages:__

 - Creating reliability growth analysis graphs can be tedious and time-consuming
-- Different prediction models can produce varying results, making it challenging to compare and make informed decisions.
+- Different prediction models can produce varying results, making it challenging to compare and make informed decisions
 - Doesn't tell us how to improve the reliability of a system

 # Assessment Using Reliability Demonstration Chart